-At Least 27 Dead After Shooting In Kabul; Taliban Denies Responsibility
+At Least 27 Dead After Shooting In Kabul; Taliban Deny Responsibility

 For Afghans, the attack caps a bloody week across the country.

 Just six days ago, the U.S. and Taliban announced that they had signed an agreement, offering hope for peace between the two longtime adversaries.
-The deal outlined a 14-month timeline for the withdrawal of the thousands of American still stationed in Afghanistan, which would bring an end to the longest war in U.S. history.
+The deal outlined a 14-month timeline for the withdrawal of the thousands of Americans still stationed in Afghanistan, which would bring an end to the longest war in U.S. history.

-The U.S. troop drawdown is partly conditioned on the Taliban fulfilling its promises to combat and prevent the spread of terrorist groups such as ISIS and al-Qaida.
+The U.S. troop drawdown is partly conditioned on the Taliban fulfilling their promises to combat and prevent the spread of terrorist groups such as ISIS and al-Qaida.

-But trouble quickly followed, as Ghani pushed back against the deal's proposal for a prisoner exchange, and the Taliban — after a seven-day reprieve — redoubled its deadly attacks on Afghan troops throughout the country.
+But trouble quickly followed, as Ghani pushed back against the deal's proposal for a prisoner exchange, and the Taliban — after a seven-day reprieve — redoubled their deadly attacks on Afghan troops throughout the country.
 The violence escalated to the point that the U.S. said it carried out a "defensive strike" on the Taliban, seeking to support its Afghan allies at a military checkpoint earlier this week.

-Now the country must cope with yet another spasm of violence — this time in its capital, and so far with the assailants unknown.
+Now Afghanistan must cope with yet another spasm of violence — this time in its capital, and so far with the assailants unknown.

-"We extend our condolences to the families of the victims & thank the Afghan security forces for swift response," Ross Wilson, the United States charge d'affaires in Kabul, wrote on Twitter.
+"We extend our condolences to the families of the victims & thank the Afghan security forces for swift response," Ross Wilson, the U.S. charge d'affaires in Kabul, tweeted.
 "We stand with Afghanistan for peace."